Our reviewers evaluate career opinion pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 A well-defined, actionable plan is the backbone of a strong grant proposal.
 Clearly outline what you intend to do, why it is necessary, and how it will achieve positive results.
 Detail the steps you will take, the resources you will need, and the timeline for your project.

 This plan should show the funder that you have thoroughly thought through your project and are prepared to implement it effectively.
-A clear and specific plan reassures funders of the feasibility and impact of your project.
+A clear, specific plan reassures funders of your project’s feasibility and impact.

 Begin by drafting an outline of your proposal, breaking it down into sections that address each of the funder’s requirements.
 This helps organize your thoughts and ensures that you cover all necessary points.
 As you draft each section, consider how visuals like charts, graphs, and images can enhance your proposal and make it more compelling.
-Visuals can help to clarify complex information and make your proposal more engaging, providing an extra edge over text-only submissions.
+Visuals can clarify complex information and make your proposal more engaging, giving you an extra edge over text-only submissions.

 Using active voice and action verbs keeps your writing dynamic and engaging.
 Avoiding the past tense helps maintain a forward-looking perspective, which is essential for proposals focused on future projects and outcomes.